romhackraces/baserom/Setup.md

 **1. Install WINE**

-Version 11 is required for the ideal experience, but a least 10 is ideal.
+Version 11 is recommended for the ideal experience, but at least 10 would work.
 You can check the version by running `wine --version` in a terminal.

 **2. Install Program Dependencies**